-In How Jesus Became Christian, Barrie Wilson challenges the way most people think of Christianity, arguing that what we know today as Christianity is not the religion created and preached by the historical Jesus and, in fact, bears little resemblance to what he taught.
-Rather, Wilson says, contemporary Christianity was a creation of Paul, decades after Jesus’ death and quite separate from the religion being taught by Jesus’ original followers.
+How Jesus Became Christian (St. Martin’s Press, 2008) was a national bestseller in his native Canada, awarded the Tanenbaum Prize in History and short-listed for the Cundill International Prize in History.
+In How Jesus Became Christian Barrie Wilson challenges the way most people think of Christianity.
+He analyzes writings from the 1st and 2nd centuries CE that demonstrate that what we know as Christianity today is not the religion practiced by the historical Jesus and, in fact, bears little resemblance to what he taught.
+Rather, Wilson contends, contemporary Christianity was the creation of Paul, a man who never met the Jesus who roamed the Galilee and Jerusalem.

 View all authors